COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 5. There is no whitespace between the opening and closing braces and the first/last key:value pair.
-6. Where application of the rules for loop or attribute-value layout require an internal line break, the list should be presented as a multi-line compound object.
+6. Where application of the rules for loop or attribute-value layout require an internal line break, the table should be presented as a multi-line compound object.
 7. These rules do not cover tables containing multi-line simple data values or tables with more than one level of nesting.